Vennimala

 Vennimala is a small village located in Puthuppally Grama Panchayath of the Kottayam district in Kerala.
 Vennimala is 16 km east of Kottayam.
 It lies between the towns of Western Kerala and the mountains of the Western Ghats.
 Vennimala was once a dense forest.

-In Hindu mythology, Lord Rama and Lakshman visited this place in Treta Yuga and, Lakshman killed many demons (asuras) who threatened and harassed the local sages.
+In Hindu mythology, Rama and Lakshman visited this place in Treta Yuga and, Lakshman killed many demons (asuras) who threatened and harassed the local sages.
 Laxman's victory was celebrated in the village's name Vijayadri (successful place in Sanskrit) (Vennimala in Malayalam).